Liuyuyuan74/End-to-end-Online-ASL-learning-platform/aslml/models/README.md

-aThis is the directory where you will store your model file.
+This is the directory where you will store your model file.